Let’s Get Physical: Holding On, Letting Go

 That’s not to say building awareness of how you feel isn’t incredibly important.
 But as the saying goes, you can have ‘too much of a good thing’.

-I feel this serves as a gentle reminder that while knowledge and awareness are powerful, they work best when paired with compassion and balance.
-Or in more relatable terms: it’s like a nice glass of wine without the cheese — sure, one works without the other, but together?
+I feel this serves as a lovely reminder that while knowledge and awareness are powerful, they work best when paired with compassion and balance.
+Or in more relatable terms: it’s like a nice glass of wine without the cheese, sure, one works without the other, but together?
 They make the perfect pairing.

 Allowing Things To Be

-But here’s a gentle truth: you don’t have to fix everything you notice.
+But here’s the truth: you don’t have to fix everything you notice.
 In fact, just letting something be can sometimes be the most supportive thing you can do.

 That’s not to say we can’t move toward change.
 But accepting where we are gives us the self-compassion and balance we need to move forward.
 In many ways, the simple act of acknowledging how fear and anxiety make us feel lays the foundation for our friendship with fear.